klappi-s/ippl-frk/VISUALISATION.md

 | **Versatility** | Access to all filters and PV settings | Only Basic |
 | **Remote Access** | VNC/X11 forwarding | Direct HTTP access | -->

-## Remote Visualisation
+## Remote Visualization
-A main interest is running simulation on a cluster, rendering the visualisation on cluster, but acceessing a the visualisation and steering inrerface locall.
-We shortly described here how you cann live visualize remote run Simulation locally with the paraview client and the trame app.
+A main interest is running simulations on a cluster, rendering the visualization on the cluster, but accessing the visualization and steering interface locally.
+We shortly describe here how you can live-visualize a remotely run simulation locally with the ParaView client and the Trame app.

-### Remote Prep (for merlin6 and gwendolen)
+### Remote Prep (for Merlin6 and Gwendolen)

 1. Allocate resources
     login into merlin 6 (or merlin 7)